Orthopedics and Sports Medicine - Concussion Management

 - Keep the athlete out of play the day of the injury and until a health care professional, experienced in evaluating for concussion, determines they are symptom-free and it’s OK to return to play.

-- If you suspect your child or athlete has a concussion, use the above guidelines in helping you make your treatment decisions.
+- If you suspect your child or athlete has a concussion, use the above guidelines to help you make your treatment decisions.

 - If your child has been diagnosed with a concussion, follow up with a Sports Medicine Specialist to ensure proper care and an appropriate return to play plan.

 What is ImPACT Testing?

 Along with the signs and symptoms mentioned above, many athletes experience cognitive brain function deficits such as memory loss, difficulty concentrating and decreased reaction time as a result of a concussion.
 ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) is the first, most-widely used, and most scientifically validated computerized concussion evaluation system.
 Using ImPACT as part of concussion evaluation can help to objectively evaluate the concussed athlete's post-injury condition and track recovery for safe return to play.
 In fact, neurocognitive testing has recently been called the "cornerstone" of proper concussion management by an international panel of sports medicine experts.
-ImPACT is the most widely used computer-based testing program in the world and is implemented effectively across high school, collegiate, and professional levels of sport participation.
+ImPACT is the most widely used computer-based testing program in the world and is implemented effectively across high school, collegiate, and professional levels of sports participation.